 - Make sure all windows and doors are sealed properly.

-If you have questions regarding mold coverages or want to see if your homeowners insurance policy covers mold, contact TGS Insurance Agency to help.
+If you have questions regarding mold coverage or want to see if your homeowners insurance policy covers mold, contact TGS Insurance Agency to help.
 Our team can review your policy, find a policy for a better rate with even better coverage and offer the best advice to protect your home and your belongings.